FCO/Red/docs/tutorials/cookbook.md

 ## Pagination

-I have a model `ListOfStuff` with too many rows on that and I want to paginate it.
+I have a model `ListOfStuff` with too many rows and I want to paginate it.

 ```raku
 my @a := ListOfStuff.^all.batch(10); # Returns a ResultSeqSeq (no SQL is run)